-Royalty Revenue (Restated).
-Revenue of \$3.0 million and \$0.6 million generated during the year ended December 31, 2015 and December 31, 2014, respectively, was non-cash revenue generated pursuant to an agreement with HC Royalty.
+Revenue from Royalty Agreement.
+Revenue of \$30.0 million during the year ended December 31, 2014 was a one-time payment pursuant to an agreement with HC Royalty.

 Licensing Revenue.
 Total licensing revenue for the year ended December 31, 2015 was \$0.9 million.
 There was \$0.8 million in revenue generated from achievement of milestones in the year ended December 31, 2015.
 The Company recognized \$2.5 million in licensing revenue in 2014.
-This consisted primarily of the United Therapeutics Corporation milestone payment of \$2.0 million under the license agreement with the Company.

 Research and Development Expense.
-Research and development expenses during the year ended December 31, 2015 were \$29.1 million as compared to \$19.6 million for the year ended December 31, 2014, an increase of \$9.5 million or 48.5%.
+Research and development expenses during the year ended December 31, 2015 were \$29.1 million as compared to \$19.6 million for the year ended December 31, 2014, an increase of \$9.5 million or 48.75%.
 This increase is due to preclinical and clinical trials and manufacturing scale up activities for both of our product candidates, SPN-810 and SPN-812.
 During 2015, we initiated two Phase III trials for SPN-810 and a Phase IIb trial for SPN-812.
 We expect R&D costs to increase significantly in 2016 and beyond, as we continue to advance these trials and the related development activities for both of these programs.

-Selling, General and Administrative Expenses (Restated).
-Our selling, general and administrative expenses were \$89.0 million during the year ended December 31, 2015 as compared to \$72.6 million for the year ended December 31, 2014, an increase of \$16.4 million or 22.6%.
+Selling, General and Administrative Expenses.
+Our selling, general and administrative expenses were \$89.2 million during the year ended December 31, 2015 as compared to \$72.5 million for the year ended December 31, 2014, an increase of \$16.7 million or 23.1%.
 The increase in SG&A expenses is primarily due the continued expansion of our sales and marketing efforts for both Trokendi XR and Oxtellar XR, including promotional material and grants.
 In addition, we expended effort to prepare for the launch of the migraine indication for Trokendi XR in 2016.